Refreshing multiple git repos

 Notable bits:

-• status=$(git status -s | { grep -v "^?? " || true; } ) - this ignores added files.
-I often have junk in repos - I don’t want my update to fail because I have a log file or something kicking around! git pull will fail anyway if the file is in conflict.
+status=$(git status -s | { grep -v "^?? " || true; } )- this ignores added files.
+I often have junk in repos - I don’t want my update to fail because I have a log file or something kicking around!git pullwill fail anyway if the file is in conflict.- I don’t check against

-• I use || true and similar because I’m running #!/bin/bash -e at the top, and any error will abort the script.
-I find it much easier to default to failing and manually handle errors than to default to ignoring errors.
+|| trueand similar because I’m running#!/bin/bash -eat the top, and any error will abort the script.
+I find it much easier to default to failing and manually handle errors than to default to ignoring errors. - Shellcheck is my friend - I have it as a VSCode plugin and it catches most things.

 I hope this is helpful to others (and to future-me).